 Hernando de Soto of Spain traveled to this area in 1540, but the English had a stake here, too.
 A general, James Oglethorpe of England, created a haven for English debtors here in 1733, and he defeated Spanish invaders in 1742.

 Georgia was a Confederate stronghold during the Civil War.
-When general Sherman burned Atlanta, he moved on to the coastal city of Savannah and captured it in 1864.
+After general Sherman burned Atlanta, he moved on to the coastal city of Savannah and captured it in 1864.

 Georgia is the largest state in the Southeast and has seen a lot of growth in the couple of decades.
 Atlanta, the capital city, is a transportation center and communications hub, and it is from where goods are distributed to much of the surrounding region.